nagasudhirpulla/taming_python/blog/skills/sftp_python.md

 * `put_r` method can be used to upload all folder contents to sftp server folder along with sub-folders

 ## Download files from SFTP server directory using 'get', 'get_d', 'get_r'
-In the below python script, we have created a function that downloads files from FTP server into a local directory.
 ```python
 import ftplib
 import os